bennysuf/Outfit-Organizer/my-app/README.md

     Upload outfits, name, description, and photo.

 ## How to start it up:
-    Clone the repository and open it in your directory.
+    Clone the repository and open it in your terminal.
     Navigate to the my-app folder and run:
    `$ npm install` or `$ npm i`